jessicaxafranski/learn_about_product/build_pb.md

 If the answers for these questions are yes.  you have a straw man and can share your time 🤩💡📅

-<pre><code> "The purpose of the product roadmap is to align product stakeholders around the development pan that your roadmap represents." <pre><code>
+<pre><code>"The purpose of the product roadmap is to align product stakeholders around the development pan that your roadmap represents."</code></pre>

 **Fourth Step**